Long Way Down: Future trips

-In the final pages of the Long Way Down book, there is a mention of "Long Way To Go"; however, this is not the intended title for a third series but a reference to the continual support that UNICEF needs for its work.
+The final pages of the Long Way Down mention a "Long Way To Go"; this is not the intended title for a third series but a reference to the continual support that UNICEF needs for its work.
 In the DVD extras, while preparing the bikes for cargo, Ewan McGregor refers to a possible future trip in South America, perhaps called Long Way Up.

 On the Late Show with David Letterman (17 February 2010), McGregor said he was not planning another trip, because he found it difficult to be away from his family for such a long time, but he also mentioned wanting to do a trip from South to North America.
 In June 2015, McGregor indicated that the long-discussed South American trip was still at the planning stage, but he expected that an excursion through Baja California Peninsula would take place first.
 In March 2017, during a Reddit AMA, Ewan said there were "no plans at the moment" to do a third installment of the series.
 On 6 August 2018, Boorman tweeted a tease that the Long Way Up, a trip from Tierra del Fuego to Alaska, would happen "if all goes well".
 In June 2019, it was reported that Boorman confirmed that the filming of a third installment would begin "in a few months".

 On 27 May 2020, it was announced that the series Long Way Up would premiere on Apple TV+.